 Origins of Persian Carpet

-Persian carpet are masterpieces of design.
+Persian carpet is masterpieces of design.
 They have been nurtured for centuries and date right back to olden days.

 The History of the Oriental Carpet

 For hundreds of years, the Persian rug has been acknowledged because of its artistic beauty and for centuries they have been preferred around the world to be displayed in museums, the homes of the wealthy, and in palaces.
 The original Persian rug was not the luxurious masterpiece of design it is so known for today.
 Instead, its origins are humble.
 The Persian rug was a requirement created by tribal women to keep the members of the tribe warm during the very cold winters.

 But items of requirement can still be created with beauty.
 Even the original rugs were made out of interesting designs and bright colors.
 These brightly decorated rugs also embellished the tent floors bringing a sense of cheer and happiness to the home.
 The carpets were also a form of writing used by tribesmen to convey their joys, their dreams, and their desires.
 As time passes these rugs also became the prayer mat for Muslims.